scorpido74/azure-docs.nl-nl/articles/traffic-manager/tutorial-traffic-manager-improve-website-response.md

     | Doelbron          | **Kies een openbaar IP-adres** om het overzicht van resources met openbare IP-adressen onder hetzelfde abonnement weer te geven.
 Selecteer in **Resource** het openbare IP-adres met de naam *myIISVMEastUS-ip*.
 Dit is het openbare IP-adres van de IIS-server VM in US - oost.|
     |        |           |

-4. Herhaal stap 2 en 3 om een ander eind punt met de naam *myWestEuropeEndpoint* toe te voegen voor het open bare IP-adres *myIISVMWestEurope-IP* dat is gekoppeld aan de IIS-Server-VM met de naam *myIISVMWestEurope*.
+4. Repeat steps 2 and 3 to add another endpoint named *myWestEuropeEndpoint* for the public IP address *myIISVMWestEurope-ip* that is associated with the IIS server VM named *myIISVMWestEurope*.
 5. Als beide eindpunten zijn toegevoegd, worden ze weergegeven in **Traffic Manager-profiel**, samen met de controlestatus **Online**.

     ![Traffic Manager-eindpunt toevoegen](./media/tutorial-traffic-manager-improve-website-response/traffic-manager-endpoint.png)

 ## <a name="test-traffic-manager-profile"></a>Traffic Manager-profiel testen

-In deze sectie test u hoe de Traffic Manager het verkeer van gebruikers naar de dichtstbijzijnde Vm's waarop de website wordt uitgevoerd om minimale latentie te bieden.
+In this section, you test how the Traffic Manager routes user traffic to the nearest VMs running the website to provide minimum latency.
 Voer de volgende stappen uit om de Traffic Manager in actie te zien:

 1. Bepaal de DNS-naam van uw Traffic Manager-profiel.
 2. Zie Traffic Manager als volgt in werking:
-    - Blader vanuit de test-VM (*myVMEastUS*) die zich in de regio **VS-Oost** bevindt in een webbrowser naar de DNS-naam van uw Traffic Manager-profiel.
+    - From the test VM (*myVMEastUS*) that is located in the **East US** region, in a web browser, browse to the DNS name of your Traffic Manager profile.
-    - Blader vanuit de test-VM (*myVMWestEurope*) die zich in de **Europa-West** regio bevindt in een webbrowser naar de DNS-naam van uw Traffic Manager-profiel.
+    - From the test VM (*myVMWestEurope*) that is located in the **West Europe** region, in a web browser, browse to the DNS name of your Traffic Manager profile.

 ### <a name="determine-dns-name-of-traffic-manager-profile"></a>De DNS-naam van het Traffic Manager-profiel vaststellen